 Creeten made no reply, his face as blank as his fellows’.
 Anastacia smoothed her robe and addressed the room at large.

-aware that my father has deemed it acceptable for me to go about largely unsupervised this year.
+‘You are all aware that my father has deemed it acceptable for me to go about largely unsupervised this year.
 He has decided this based on my wise judgment and exemplary behaviour.
 Therefore, you are disobeying his commands when you persist in following me as you have always done.
 I am aware that it takes time to break life-long habits, but my patience is wearing thin.’